-As of March 31, 2015, we had a total of 111 employees, 108 of whom were full-time employees.
-Of these 111 employees, 21 were sales personnel, and 21 were service personnel.
-In addition to these employees, we have also subcontracted a limited number of individuals to provide service- and administrative-related services.
+As of March 31, 2016, we had a total of 93 employees, 89 of whom were full-time employees.
+Of our total employees, 19 were sales department personnel, including sales administration and management, and 14 were service department personnel.
+In addition, we have also subcontracted a limited number of individuals to provide service- and administrative-related services.